zekenie/web-reducer/features.md

 - publish your state updates to
   - SQS
   - Webhook
+    - option to bulk them (like async cargo)
   - Another Hook Reducer
 - priority runtime
 - increased throughput and body size